Skip to main content

 First, applicants must apply for the permit.
 Second, Development Services staff will review the application and other submitted items.
 Third, the permit will be issued upon payment of all applicable fees.
 Fourth, a City inspection will occur.
 Last, the business will be able to operate in the permitted area.

-How will you handle it if a City project or private development project has already pulled a Right of Way Permit for a particular area or location?
+How will you handle it if a City project or private development project has already pulled a Right-of-Way Permit for a particular area or location?

 There may be planned and unplanned construction, including the installation of 5G networking equipment and other utilities, including construction work related to the City's Capital Improvements Program, that may impact a business's ability to expand outdoors.
 The Development Services Department may be reviewing work that may already be moving through city processes.
 That would take priority over a newly received request for a new Spaces as Places permit.
 However, both may be accommodated, depending on the proposal and timing of the closures.